-Upon reaching King George Island, disembark at Fildes Bay and explore the area, such as the Chilean Base, Frei, and the Russian Base, Bellingshausen.
-Bid farewell to Antarctica before boarding the flight to Punta Arenas, Chile.
+Upon reaching King George Island, disembark at Fildes Bay.
+A 1.25-mile walk takes you through Chile’s Frei Station and Russia’s Bellingshausen Station to the aircraft.
+Bid farewell to Antarctica as you board the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program).

 After breakfast, transfer to the Punta Arenas airport for your onward flight.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.